hhundhausen/CSE15L-LabReports/lab-report-3-week-6.md

 Originally, it took me **39 keystrokes** when using the previous log-in and the ``scp command``:
 - ``$scp cs15lwi22aco@ieng6.ucsd.edu~:\``

-Now, it takes me **16 keystrokes** with the new username and the ``scp command``:
+Now, it takes me **16 keystrokes** with the new log-in and the ``scp command``:
 - ``$scp helena~:\``

-Ultimately, this step is an excellent representation of how creating a new alias can save time using any command.
+Ultimately, this step is an excellent representation of how creating a new alias can save time using different commands.

 For visual reference, this step is presented in the screenshot below.